kenogit78/kenogit78/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...a crypto app
+- 🔭 I’m currently working on ...a crypto app.
-- 🌱 I’m currently learning ...Advanced JavaScript functions
+- 🌱 I’m currently learning ...TypeScript.
-- 👯 I’m looking to collaborate on ...React projects
+- 👯 I’m looking to collaborate on ...React projects.
-- 💬 Ask me about ...anything
+- 💬 Ask me about ...anything.
 - 📫 How to reach me: ...[My portfolio](https://paulkeno.netlify.app/)